mikimer/LoRa/README.md

 ### Google Drive
 You'll use [Google Spreadsheets](https://docs.google.com/spreadsheets/u/0/) to view and analyze your data in this project.
 Since you probably already have a Google Drive account, we highly recommend that you do all work on this project in new spreadsheets, as opposed to tabs in existing spreadsheets.
 This safety measure will help ensure that if things go wrong, they don't affect your other projects.

+### ARM mbed (optional)
+If you're buying your own equipment, then you'll need an [ARM mbed account](https://developer.mbed.org/account/login/?next=/teams/Senet/code/Senet-NAMote/) to configure the firmware for your Semtech NorAm LoRa mote to operate on the Senet LoRa network.
+If you're using a kit from the Orange IoT Studio, then your mote will come pre-configured so that you do not need to install firmware yourself.

 ## Verify LoRa coverage
 [Senet](https://app.senetco.com/senetdev/login.aspx) provides a public LoRa network in North America and you'll need to verify where you have coverage.
-Specifically, there's a chance that you might not have coverage at your workbench, but that there's LoRa coverage in another part of your building or nearby.
+Specifically, you might not have coverage at your workbench, but you could find LoRa coverage in another part of your building or nearby.
 You can use [Semtech's NorAm LoRa Mote](http://www.semtech.com/images/datasheet/NorAmMote_User_Guide_3v0.2.pdf) to determine where you have coverage.

 In this quickstart project, the North American (NorAm) mote receives a GPS signal and sends its location to Senet as a hexadecimal data payload.
 We convert that string into latitude and longitude (lat-long) data to view the exact location on a map.
 Senet refers to the data payload as a "packet data unit" (PDU).